Adopt a Pug

 - Fill out the online application.

-- There is an application fee of $12.50, payable via PayPal (no PayPal account required) when you submit your online application.
+- There is a non-refundable application fee of $12.50, payable via PayPal (no PayPal account required) when you submit your online application.

 - You must be at least 18 years old to submit an application or inform SPR that you are not 18, have your parent's or legal guardian's approval to submit an application, and have your parent or legal guardian present during your home interview.